lakshittandon/hospital-managment-api/Hospital-API-master/Readme.md

 # Hospital Managment api
 In the past few years we faced a major pandemic so there arose a need for a system which can track patients data and generate reports for them.
-This is a very basic API which exactly do this.
+This is a API which exactly do this with testing.

 ## Basic Features
 1. Register Doctor with username, password and name.